richinex/pymultieis/docs/source/getting-started.rst

 .. note::

-   if the plotting methods are not called before saving methods, default arguments are used to automatically generate the plots..
+   If the plotting methods are not called before saving methods, default arguments are used to automatically generate the plots.

 The is also a :code:`save_results()` method which saves the optimal paramaters popt, the standard error of the parameters perr, the predicted spectra Z_pred and the metrics associated with the fit.
 The save methods have an fname parameter which takes as